openaps/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 ![Medtronic Settings](../images/Medtronic01a.png)

-While setting up AndroidAPS to work with your medtronic pump you need to set following items: (see picture above)
+While setting up AAPS to work with your medtronic pump you need to set following items: (see picture above)
 - **Pump Serial Number**: Displayed on the back of your pump and starts with SN.
 You should only enter the 6 numbers shown without any alpabetic characters (e.g. 123456).
 - **Pump Type**: The model pump you are using (e.g. 522).
 - **Pump Frequency**: There are two options based on where your pump was originally distributed.
 Please check the [FAQ](MedtronicPump-faq) if you are unsure which option to select):
     - for US & Canada, frequency used is 916 Mhz
     - for Worldwide, frequency used is 868 Mhz
 - **Max Basal on Pump (U/h)**: This needs to match the setting set on your pump (see Configuration of the pump above).
-Again this setting must be carefully selected as it will determine how much AndroidAPS can deliver via your basal rate.
+Again this setting must be carefully selected as it will determine how much AAPS can deliver via your basal rate.
 This will effectively set the maximum temporary basal rate.
 As an example, setting this value to four times your maximum standard basal rate would allow a 400% Temporary Basal Rate.
 The maximum value permitted by the pump is 34.9 units per hour.
 - **Max Bolus on Pump (U)** (in an hour): This needs to match the setting set on your pump (see Configuration of the pump above).
-This setting should be carefully considered as it determines how large a bolus AndroidAPS can ever set.
+This setting should be carefully considered as it determines how large a bolus AAPS can ever set.
 - **Delay before Bolus is started (s)**: The number of seconds after a bolus is issued before the command is actually sent to the pump.
 This period of time allows the user to cancel the bolus in the event a bolus command is sent in error.
-It is not possible to cancel a bolus that has started via AndroidAPS.
+It is not possible to cancel a bolus that has started via AAPS.
 The only way to cancel a bolus that has already started is to suspend the pump manually followed by resuming it.
 - **Medtronic Encoding**: Determines if the medtronic encoding is carried out.
 Selecting Hardware encoding (i.e. carried out by the Rileylink compatible device) is preferred as this results in less data being sent.
-Selecting Software encoding (i.e. carried out by AndroidAPS) can help in the event frequent disconnects are seen.
+Selecting Software encoding (i.e. carried out by AAPS) can help in the event frequent disconnects are seen.
 This setting will be ignored if you have firmware version 0.x on Rileylink devices.
 - **Battery Type (Power View)**: In order to correctly determine the remaining battery power level you should select the type of AAA battery in use.
-When a value other than simple view is selected AndroidAPS will display the remaining calculated battery percentage level and volts.
+When a value other than simple view is selected AAPS will display the remaining calculated battery percentage level and volts.
 The following options are available:

     - Not selected (Simple view)
     - Alkaline (Extended view)